-When the roots of a tree are invasive, they turn into a liability for property owners.
+When a tree’s roots become invasive, they become a liability for property owners.
 Here are some of the issues invasive roots can cause:

 - They can create an uneven surface and pose a safety hazard